Phone: 860-434-7966

 RADON IN WATER:

-The jury is still out on the impact of radon in water, but like radon in air, the only way to know if you have radon in water is to test for it.
-While some feel it is more dangerous than radon in air, the best advice is to read about it at the following link:
+There is ongoing debate about the impact of radon in water.
+Similar to radon in air, the only way to determine if there is radon in your water is by conducting a test.
+Some individuals believe that radon in water is more hazardous than radon in air, but our recommendation is to learn more about it through the following link:

 http://www.epa.gov/radon/rnwater.html